nidhishdb/notessite/AWS/AWS_fundamentals.md

 #### AWS Organizations
 AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
 Whether you are a growing startup or a large enterprise, Organizations helps you to centrally manage billing; control access, compliance, and security; and share resources across your AWS accounts.
 More information on AWS Organizations can be found at: https://aws.amazon.com/organizations/

+#### Route Tables
+A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.

+Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
+A subnet can only be associated with one route table at a time, but you can associate multiple subnets with the same route table.

+#### AWS Direct Connect
+AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
+Using AWS Direct Connect, you can establish private connectivity between AWS and your datacenter, office, or colocation environment, which in many cases can reduce your network costs, increase bandwidth throughput, and provide a more consistent network experience than Internet-based connections.

+AWS Direct Connect lets you establish a dedicated network connection between your network and one of the AWS Direct Connect locations.
+Using industry standard 802.1q VLANs, this dedicated connection can be partitioned into multiple virtual interfaces.
+This allows you to use the same connection to access public resources such as objects stored in Amazon S3 using public IP address space, and private resources such as Amazon EC2 instances running within an Amazon Virtual Private Cloud (VPC) using private IP space, while maintaining network separation between the public and private environments.
+Virtual interfaces can be reconfigured at any time to meet your changing needs.
+More information including pricing for AWS Direct Connect is available at: https://aws.amazon.com/directconnect/ .